 Such practices, however, are going far beyond the requirements of the law and may well defeat the very purpose of the commandment.
 Notice that the fourth commandment says that not only should YOU not work, but also YOUR son, daughter, servants, cattle, etc.

-The commandment forbids you to require work of anyone who is under your control.
-Notice the use of the possessive: YOUR servant, YOUR daughter, even YOUR stranger.
-The commandment is for you.
+The fourth commandment forbids us from requiring work from anyone who is directly control by us.
+Notice in the commandment the use of the possessive: YOUR servant, YOUR daughter, even YOUR stranger.
+God's law is for you.
 It is for what you do and require.
 The person who delivers the paper does not work directly FOR you.
 They make their own decisions about when to work and when to take off.
 They would still work on the day even if they did not deliver your paper.
 The same holds true for those who make possible electricity and the other conveniences of life.
-The commandment does not call on us to prevent work by others who we do not direct employ and control.
-It does not prevent those who keep the Sabbath from benefiting from the labors of others who decide to work.
+God does not command us to stop others from working whom we do not direct employ and control.
+It does not prevent those who keep the Sabbath from benefiting from those who decide to work.

 Keeping both the day and your job

 There is the delicate balance between business and beliefs.
 Personal experience shows that many in supervisory positions, or who own their own business, are usually reasonable in accommodating others.
 A hard-working employee who is an asset to the company, who plans skillfully and wants to make up for missed time, can usually keep the Sabbath and his or her job.
 A good employer knows that a faithful employee increases the company's profit.
 Five or six days from one hard worker are better than six or seven days from a lazy one.
-If you let your employer know your religious beliefs in a positive way then there is a good chance they will honor your request for resting on the seventh day.
+If you let your employer know your religious beliefs in a positive way then there is a good chance they will honor your request for resting from Friday sunset to Saturday sunset.